vidstack/player/apps/site/app/docs/[lib]/player/components/buttons/[1]play-button/page.md

 ## Usage

-The `$tag:vds-play-button` component will toggle the `paused` state of media as it's pressed by dispatching a `media-play-request`, and `media-pause-request` event to the media controller.
+The `$tag:media-play-button` component will toggle the `paused` state of media as it's pressed by dispatching a `media-play-request`, and `media-pause-request` event to the media controller.

 {% code_preview name="usage" copyHighlight=true highlight="html:3|react:6" /%}